RichardRicoKlar/ProjectAnts/README.md

 ## What's the point of all of this?
 Good question.
 There isn't any obvious point.
 It's just an experiement, which should always leave different results.

+## What to do if I find a problem?
+Also bit tricky question.
+Feel free to raise an issue, but in reality, I don't really care :)